SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 ### Create Persistent

-To execute our "**Launch Missile**" effect multiple times we're going to make use of "**Create Persistent**" effect (it's a go-to effect when you want to repeat something, for example: the repeating damage every tick in a High Templar's Psi-Storm).
+To execute our "**Launch Missile**" effect multiple times we're going to make use of "**Create Persistent**" effect (it's a go-to effect when you want to repeat something, for example: the repeating damage every tick in a high templar's psi-storm).

 Create a "**Create Persistent**" effect and name it "**Start Persistent**".